grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 		* [X] She suggests Percy takes the cash and settle down with a nice man.
 Percy says she is married to her boat;
 	* {skip the bits establishing the authority methods -- that should have happened earlier}

-* [ ] _Percy asks depot bar tender about hiring a sonar operator.
+* [X] _Percy asks depot bar tender about hiring a sonar operator.
 He offers his unmarketable whore Cassandra._

-* [ ] _Conversation with Cassandra about hiring her as a sonar operator_
+* [X] _Conversation with Cassandra about hiring her as a sonar operator_

-* [ ] Percy has to have a conversation with Chips --- maybe at the urging of Hemi --- where she gets re-hired for the next run.

-* [ ] _Chips overseas the work on some poorly done and over-priced repairs, saying she was doing a better job when she was under water._
-	* Don't forget that while they were at the surface, the leak probably only seeped a bit, but with some pressure on at the underwater dock, it's more steadily pouring in.

-* [ ] _Percy buys Shakes dinner at the one crappy diner in the depot to pay him back, and hires him to run interference for them with the mines cargo_
+* [X] _Percy buys Shakes dinner at the one crappy diner in the depot to pay him back, and hires him to run interference for them with the mines cargo_
-	* [ ] Percy is so flush with this run that she can offer Shakes a job, and make up what she feels she owes him.
+	* [X] Percy is so flush with this run that she can offer Shakes a job, and make up what she feels she owes him.
 She offers him two deck-boss shares, or something.
-	* [ ] He is excited to not be sneaking around, looks forward to trying to make as MUCH noise as possible, rather than being silent all the time.
+	* [X] He is excited to not be sneaking around, looks forward to trying to make as MUCH noise as possible, rather than being silent all the time.
 It's more in his line of speciality
-	* [ ] Shakes makes sure to get his manuals back from the _Prospect_

-* [ ] _At the Prospect, it's being repaired, refueled, and loaded with the magnetic mine cargo_
+* [X] _At the Prospect, it's being repaired and refueled_
 	* Some further description of the layout of the Prospect might go here

+* [X] _Chips overseas the work on some poorly done and over-priced repairs, saying she was doing a better job when she was under water._
+	* Don't forget that while they were at the surface, the leak probably only seeped a bit, but with some pressure on at the underwater dock, it's more steadily pouring in.
+		* like a wet and oozing wound
+	* [X] Percy has to have a conversation with Chips --- maybe at the urging of Hemi --- where she gets re-hired for the next run.
+	* You can use the poor state of the repairs as the reason both Percy and Chips agree they need to rehire Chips
+	* (Chips also doesn't want to be left at this hole of a port)

+* [ ] _They get the Gnat disconnected_
+	* [ ] Shakes makes sure to get his manuals back from the Prospect

+* [ ] _Prospect gets loaded with the magnetic mine cargo_

 * [ ] _They seal up the boat and embark_
 	* Leave Shakes there with plan to rendezvous soon